Europe Code Week Challenges at Primary School “Matija Gubec” Cernik, Croatia

 6th grade (Aged 11-12)

-In challenge named Circle of dots students used Scratch to write code to draw a circle of dots or dashes.
-They used extension Pen to write on selected background.
-Some of them used their imagination and draw a sun (from dashes) in the space or airplane track in the air.
+In a challenge named Circle of Dots, students used Scratch to write code to draw a circle of dots or dashes.
+They used ean xtension Pen to write on selected backgrounds.
+Some of them used their imagination and drew a sun (from dashes) in space or an aeroplane track in the air.
 Our work you can find on the links. [img04.png]

 F.L.
 My circle of dots in the air. (https://scratch.mit.edu/projects/907305516)